 - To have a report adjudicated by the Division of Student Affairs, Title IX Office or University Human Resources, as appropriate.

-- To the rights afforded in the Sexual Harassment & Sexual Violence Policy and Threats & Acts of Violence Policy.
+- To the rights afforded in the Title IX Sexual Harassment and Related Conduct Policy and Threats & Acts of Violence Policy.

 - Access to the University’s confidential resources in the Office of Victim Services and Colonial Health Center regardless of whether a police report is filed.